 - A current employment/offer letter; and

-- An I-20 signature on page three that is no older than six months.
+- An I-20 with travel authorization signature on page two that is no older than six months.

-A student who requires a new signature in his or her I-20 is encouraged to submit a Travel Request form as early as possible, and at least two weeks prior to traveling.
-CIE must certify certain information before signing or issuing a new I-20 for travel.
-The student must have cleared any university holds before CIE can sign the I-20.
+A student who requires a new signature in his or her I-20 is encouraged to submit a Travel Authorization Request in iVols portal as early as possible, and at least two weeks prior to traveling.
+CGE must certify certain information before signing or issuing a new I-20 for travel.
+The student must have cleared any university holds before CGE can sign the I-20.

-All university holds must be cleared before CIE can sign a student’s I-20.
+Note: All university holds should be cleared before requesting travel authorization.

-Students must take their newly-signed I-20 and original financial documents to a US Consulate to apply for a visa.
+If the student visa has expired, students must take their newly-signed I-20 and original financial documents to a US Consulate to apply for a visa.
 A student may need to take additional documents to the visa interview, depending on their individual situation.
+If the student has a multiple entry visa and the visa has not expired, then a new visa will not be required before traveling, as long as the SEVIS number on the I-20 form matches the SEVIS number (annotation #) on the current visa.

 Travel to Canada, Mexico, and adjacent islands (except Cuba)